quasilyte/KTemplate/_docs/template_language.md

 Since there is a functional distinction between the two, the local variables are always prefixed with `$`.
 It also makes it easier for the template compiler to complain at compile-time when some undefined local variable is referenced instead of assuming that it's an external variable.

 The local variables are lexically scoped.
+You define variables with `let` and change their value with `set`.
+It's a compile-time error to refer to an undefined local variable.

 ### Operators